watarikai96/TiME/README.md

 TiME DISCIPLINE LTD. PROPRIETARY LICENSE
 Copyright © 2024-2025.
 All rights reserved.

-1. This software is provided for PORTFOLIO/REVIEW PURPOSES ONLY.
+1. This software is provided for Public Release ONLY (NO FORKING or REUSING!).
 2. Any form of reproduction, distribution, or modification is prohibited.
 3. Violators will be pursued legally under copyright law.
 ```

 This software is the exclusive intellectual property of TiME Discipline Ltd. It includes, but is not limited to, the TiME App source code, UI/UX design, QuietCraft™ Theme engine, HyperFocus™ session system, visual assets, logos, and branding.